mennovanslooten/jqanalyze/README.markdown

 report is updated in real time so if you continue to interact with the page you'll get more (interesting) results.
 It doesn't matter if you close the report or leave it open in the meantime.

-## How not to use

-Please don't take any of the current feedback very seriously.
-It is only intended as a proof of concept.
-Also, I didn't do a lot of testing in IE so you're on your own there.

 ## How to contribute